appml/nano/index.md

 **neutriNote** provides a simple log mechanism to monitor **Local Repository** changes caused externally.
 This is useful especially when cross-platform sync is in use.
 To activate logging, simply add a file called `~neutrinote_sync.log` under **Local Repository** and observe that the `log` folder will be created automatically to record remote data changes such as inserts, deletes, or in-place updates.
 Log attributes such as sizes and recycle frequencies can be customized further via `pref_max_sync_log_file_age` and `pref_max_sync_log_file_size` settings (see [Hacks](#hacks) section).

 Note that logging may have impacts on overall performance and battery consumption.
 To stop recording changes, simply delete `~neutrinote_sync.log`.

 <a href="#toc">🔝 Back to top</a>

+### <a name="encryption">Encryption (v3.3.9 or above)</a>
+Encryption support in **neutriNote** is provided via **[OpenKeyChain](https://play.google.com/store/apps/details?id=org.sufficientlysecure.keychain)** which is an open source, independently audited tool.
+This setup allows your encryption keys to be stored independent of **neutriNote**.

+Assuming **OpenKeyChain** has been installed, simply follow these steps to encrypt a note:

+1. Select a section of note that you want encrypted, or skip to the next step if the whole note is to be encrypted.
+1. Tap the **Encrypt** button under the editor toolbar to launch **OpenKeyChain**.
+1. Once in **OpenKeyChain**, either pick an existing key or use a password to encrypt.
+1. Close **OpenKeyChain** and you will be sent back to the note.
+1. Paste the newly encrypted content in to replace the text selected.

+Follow these steps to decrypt a note:

+1. To decrypt the whole note, skip to the next step.
+To decrypt just a section of the note, tap within `-----BEGIN PGP MESSAGE-----` and `-----END PGP MESSAGE-----`.
+1. Tap the **Decrypt** button under the editor toolbar to launch **OpenKeyChain**.
+1. Once in **OpenKeyChain**, your content will automatically be decrypted.
+1. Pick **Copy to clipboard** at the menu.
+1. Close **OpenKeyChain** and you will be sent back to the note.
+1. Paste the newly decrypted content in to replace the text selected.

+<a href="#toc">🔝 Back to top</a>